IBM-Bluemix-Docs/va/va_index.md

 The Container Scanner is now installed, and the agent is deployed as a [DaemonSet ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) in your cluster.
 Although the Container Scanner is deployed to the `kube-system` namespace, it scans all containers that are assigned to pods in all your Kubernetes namespaces, such as `default`.

-## Running the Container Scanner from behind a firewall
+## Running the Container Scanner from behind a firewall (deprecated)
 {: #va_firewall}

+Container Scanner is deprecated.
+{: deprecated}

 If your firewall blocks outgoing connections, you must configure your firewall.
 {:shortdesc}

 To configure your firewall to allow worker nodes to access the Container Scanner on TCP port `443` on the IP addresses, see Step 3 in [Allowing the cluster to access infrastructure resources and other services over a public firewall](/docs/containers?topic=containers-firewall#firewall_outbound) in the {{site.data.keyword.containerlong_notm}} documentation.

-## Reviewing a container report
+## Reviewing a container report (deprecated)
 {: #va_reviewing_container}

+Container Scanner is deprecated.
+{: deprecated}

 In your dashboard, you can see the status of a container to determine whether its security complies with your organization's policy.
 You can also review a container's security report, which details any vulnerable packages and nonsecure container or application settings, and whether the container is compliant with organizational policies.
 {:shortdesc}